xvik/dropwizard-guicey-ext/guicey-server-pages/README.md

 In rest view resources it could be accessed with a static lookup: `TemplateContext.getInstance()`.

-This way you can always know current gsp application name, original url (before redirection to rest), root application mapping prefix and get origial request object (which may be required for error pages).
+This way you can always know current gsp application name, original url (before redirection to rest), root application mapping prefix and get original request object (which may be required for error pages).

 #### Index page